approov/quickstart-ios-swift-urlsession/README.md

 ### Configuration

 This quick start guide has taken you through the steps of adding Approov to the shapes demonstration app.
 If you have you own app using Swift you can follow exactly the same steps to add Approov.
-Take note of the dependency discussion [here](https://approov.io/docs/v2.2/approov-usage-documentation/#importing-the-approov-sdk-into-ios-xcode).
+Take note of the dependency discussion [here](https://approov.io/docs/latest/approov-usage-documentation/#importing-the-approov-sdk-into-ios-xcode).

 ### API Domains
 Remember you need to [add](https://approov.io/docs/latest/approov-usage-documentation/#adding-api-domains) all of the API domains that you wish to send Approov tokens for.
 You can still use the Approov `swift` client for other domains, but no `Approov-Token` will be sent.

-### Preferences
-An Approov app automatically downloads any new configurations of APIs and their pins that are available.
-These are stored in the [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) for the app in a preference key `approov-dynamic`.
-You can store the preferences differently by modifying or overriding the methods `storeDynamicConfig` and `readDynamicApproovConfig` in `ApproovURLSession.swift`.

 ### Changing Your API Backend
 The Shapes example app uses the API endpoint `https://shapes.approov.io/v2/shapes` hosted on Approov's servers.
 If you want to integrate Approov into your own app you will need to [integrate](https://approov.io/docs/latest/approov-usage-documentation/#backend-integration) an Approov token check.
 Since the Approov token is simply a standard [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) this is usually straightforward.
 [Backend integration](https://approov.io/docs/latest/approov-integration-examples/backend-api/) examples provide a detailed walk-through for particular languages.
 Note that the default header name of `Approov-Token` can be modified by changing the variable `approovTokenPrefix`, i.e. in integrations that need to be prefixed with `Bearer`, like the `Authorization` header.
 It is also possible to change the `Approov-Token` header completely by overriding the contents of `kApproovTokenHeader` variable.

-### Token Prefetching
-If you wish to reduce the latency associated with fetching the first Approov token, then a call to `ApproovSDK.prefetchApproovToken` can be made immediately after initialization of the Approov SDK.
-This initiates the process of fetching an Approov token as a background task, so that a cached token is available immediately when subsequently needed, or at least the fetch time is reduced.
-Note that if this feature is being used with [Token Binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) then the binding must be set prior to the prefetch, as changes to the binding invalidate any cached Approov token.

 ## NEXT STEPS